srinath2022/physics-based-DL/_sources/intro.md

 The loss employed is the standard MSE loss.

 After training a few epochs, the loss converged.
 Using this trained model, we created the simulations and compared with ground truth as shown below.
+We trained the model for 100 epochs with 800 data samples.
+The resulting average test loss over 200 test datasamples is 34.33703.

 ![onlydldisplacement](dl_disp.png)